lfbox7/Park_Finder/README.md

 - [x] User can view the details of the park from the park detail screen.
 - [x] User can view the address, lat/lon, description and amenities of each park.
 - [x] User can get directions to a park from the park detail screen.

+## Additional

+The following **additional** features are to be implemented:
 - [ ] User can view parks within a 5 mile radius on a map from current location.
 - [ ] User can view parks within a 5 mile radius in a from current location ordered by distance.

-## Additional

-The following **additional** features are to be implemented:
 - [ ] User can register for an account.
 - [ ] User can login.
 - [ ] User can create profile.
+- [ ] User can mark parks as visited.
 - [ ] User can rate parks.
 - [ ] User can add a new comments to parks.
 - [ ] User can view comments on a park.